-The study was conducted in cooperation between the Faculty of Spatial Sciences and the Faculty of Science & Engineering (University of Groningen).
+The study was conducted by the Faculty of Spatial Sciences and the Faculty of Science & Engineering (University of Groningen).

 The study aims to contribute to the understanding of conflict resolution alternatives for the deployment of renewable energy infrastructure in the North Sea.
-The research can also be seen through the assessment of the critical locations and cost-effective spatial options for the offshore wind farms, which can support policy development and decision-making.
+The research can also be seen as an assessment of the critical locations and cost-effective spatial options for offshore wind farms, which can support policy development and decision-making.

-The authors applied a mixed-method approach, combining the literature review, data analyses and expert interviews.
+The authors applied a mixed-method approach, combining literature review, data analyses and expert interviews.